judasgutenberg/Esp8266_RemoteControl/README.md

 https://github.com/judasgutenberg/Generic_Arduino_I2C_Slave and just add the I2C address of the slave Arduino to the device_type_feature record.

 ![alt text](esp8266-remote-schematic.jpg?raw=true)
+## Hardware Setup
+This system expect an ESP-8266-based device programmed in the Ardunio environment to be able to control whatever systems you need to be turned on or off.
+I've had success connecting a NodeMCU to a ULN2003 and having that switch 12 volt power to 12 volt relays capable of switching enormous loads.
+See the schematic for how I connected seven relays using both a NodeMCU and an Arduino Mini running at 3.3 volts that I flashes with my Arduino Slave firmware.
+To see other examples of the ULN2003 used, see (for example) https://microcontrollerslab.com/relay-driver-circuit-using-uln2003/.

 ## Arduino Setup
 Some of the code (remote.ino, config.h, config.c, and index.h) is designed to be compiled in the Arduino environment and uploaded to an ESP8266.
 (I used a NodeMCU, which is cheap and physically easy to work with.)
 The Arduino code is designed to be able to handle a diverse collection of common sensors with the ability to dynamically change sensor types without requiring a recompilation or even a restart.
 This requires that the libraries are all installed at compilation time.
 As the code exists now, those libraries are as follows: